mythology-and-legends-in-warfare

 Behind any weapon's effectiveness lies the user's skill.
 Ninja training emphasized agility, stealth, and endurance over raw combat power.
 They practiced climbing, swimming, disguises, and survival techniques.
 Weapon training was part of the curriculum—especially for the ninjatō and kusarigama—but it was often secondary to skills like lock picking, arson, and message coding.
 The Bansenshukai devotes far more space to techniques for entering fortified buildings and escaping pursuers than it does to combat drills.

 Moreover, weapons were often improvised.
 Farmers might use their kama (sickle) as a weapon, while merchants might carry weighted chains.
 The "ninja weapon" as a specialized, trademarked item is largely a modern invention.
 Even the black-suited ninja of movies is a costume from Kabuki theater tradition, not historical dress.
 The real shinobi would dress as peasants, monks, or soldiers to avoid detection.
 Their effectiveness came from their ability to blend in, not from exotic armament.
+Training also included the use of chemistry to create blinding agents and smoke, as well as basic medical knowledge to treat injuries sustained during missions.

 Cultural Legacy and Modern Misconceptions

 The myth of ninja weapons was amplified in the 20th century through films, comics, and martial arts schools that commercialized the concept.
 American media especially embraced the "ninja" archetype, blending it with existing spy and martial arts tropes.
 This phenomenon is well-documented in scholarly articles on Japanese pop culture.
-The result is that many people today believe ninja were common assassins in feudal Japan, which is not supported by historical evidence.
+The result is that many people today believe ninjas were common assassins in feudal Japan, which is not supported by historical evidence.

 Modern reenactors and martial artists sometimes attempt to revive ninja weapon techniques, but these are often based on reconstructed forms from the 1970s onward, not on authentic medieval practice.
 Organizations like Ninja Bugei offer historical context, but caution against equating modern sport ninjutsu with the historical reality.
+Additionally, the spread of "ninja warrior" obstacle courses and television shows has further blurred the line between historical covert operatives and athletic competitors, reinforcing the stereotype of the ninja as a superhuman acrobat.

 Conclusion – Separating Fact from Fiction